 Route 66: A Journey Across America’s Most Iconic Highway

 Route 66 is perhaps America’s most famous stretch of highway in its history.
-The official, now “unofficial” Route 66 runs for over 2,400 miles from Chicago to Los Angeles.
+Historic Route 66 runs for over 2,400 miles from Chicago to Los Angeles.
 First constructed in the mid-1920s, it was a major avenue for Americans and their products on the move.
 But as time passed it has served various purposes.

 At it’s inception, the highway catered to the transport of goods from one place to another.
 The road was built rather irregularly, connecting the dots between one town and another that served as anchor points in the distribution of goods.
 Farmers could reach vast markets once only localized.
 The American economy was growing ocean to ocean and Route 66 facilitated the growth.

-However as the Great Depression set in across the country Route 66 became a migrant pathway west and the hope of finding work.
+However the Great Depression ushered in new purpose.
+Route 66 became a migrant pathway west and the hope of finding work.
 John Steinbeck, in his book The Grapes of Wrath, best laid out the plight of the MidWest working man during the Great Depression.
 It is estimated that hundreds of thousands of Americans traversed Route 66 in those years searching for hope in California.